CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/lab-01.md

-# Configure Microsoft Fabric mirrored databases from Azure SQL Database
+# Lab –01 Configure Microsoft Fabric mirrored databases from Azure SQL Database

 In this lab, the focus is on enabling SQL Analytics Monitoring Integration (SAMI) for Azure SQL Database to ensure high availability and disaster recovery.
 The lab guides you through the process of connecting to your Azure SQL logical server using SQL Server Management Studio (SSMS) or Visual Studio Code.
 You will configure a mirrored Azure SQL Database to provide a reliable failover solution.
 The mirroring setup ensures that your data is synchronized between the primary and mirrored databases, providing resilience in case of failure.
 By completing this lab, you gain practical knowledge of how to enhance the availability and security of your Azure SQL Database.

-## Enable SAMI of your Azure SQL logical server
+## Task-01  Enable SAMI of your Azure SQL logical server

 1. In the azure portal , search for the SQL server

    ![](../media/Lab-01/sql-servers.png)

-1. Select the SQL servers.
+1. Select the SQL servers that's been created.

    ![](../media/Lab-01/server-1.png)